 2. Buy the Smallest Cans/Pouches

 Wet cat food comes in containers of many shapes and sizes.
 Each cat has its own eating habits.
 While some cats eat a standard pouch in a single serving, others might eat it in as many as three.
-Choose which wet cat food you buy depending on how much your kitty usually eats in a single meal.
-While smaller cans and pouches are usually more expensive than larger ones, consider it an investment in your cat's wellbeing.
+Choose which wet cat food you buy depending on how much your kitty eats in a single meal.
+While smaller cans and pouches are usually more expensive than larger ones, consider them an investment in your cat’s well-being.
 Feeding your cat fresh food each time is the ideal approach.

 3. Use Can Covers or Ziploc Bags for the Fridge

 While refrigeration slows down the alteration process significantly, having access to air still permits the development of some bacteria and fungi.
 So when you store the cans in the fridge, use a can cover to keep the food safe and to prevent it from drying out.
 Pet food can covers are inexpensive and extremely useful.
 As an alternative to pet food covers, you can use Ziploc bags.
-Simply place the can inside the Ziploc bag, get the air out, and zip it up to keep the food safe.
+Place the can inside the Ziploc bag, get the air out, and zip it up to keep the food safe.

 How do you store your leftover cat food?
 Does your cat enjoy it on the second serving?
 Tell us all about it in the comments section below.